mamin27/ecomet_i2c_raspberry_tools/ecomet_i2c_sensors/ina260/ina260_python_IIC.md

 |ina260_i2c_ui_1_i_2.py    | Collecting measurements from INA chip A U&I  and chip B I        |
 |ina260_i2c_ui_1_u_2.py  |  Collecting measurements from INA chip A U&I  and chip B U      |
 |ina260_i2c_ui_2.py     | Collecting measurements from INA chip B U&I        |
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A